COVID Prevention Policy 2021-22rev April 27, 2022

-OPTIONAL ZONE (mostly spacious, well-ventilated areas): Outdoors, Commons, Eatery, Kitchen, North Nook, North Entry, Sign-In Board Area, South Nook, Alley, Lavatories, Lavatory Courtyard, Records Room, Storage Room.
+OPTIONAL ZONE (mostly spacious, well-ventilated areas): Outdoors, Vestibule, Lobby, Front Office, Side Office, Commons, Eatery, Kitchen, Mama Pod, Library, North Nook, North Entry, Sign-In Board Area, South Nook, Alley, Lavatories, Lavatory Courtyard, Records Room, Storage Room.

-REQUIRED ZONE (mostly enclosed rooms): Vestibule, Lobby/Office, Side Office, Conference Room, Meadow Room, Music Studio, Round Room, Mama Pod, North Pod, South Pod, Library.
+REQUIRED ZONE (mostly enclosed rooms): Conference Room, Meadow Room, Music Studio, Round Room, North Pod, South Pod.

-This policy shall be in effect from September 1, 2021, through January 31, 2022, and may be modified, extended, or terminated by vote of School Meeting.
+This policy shall be in effect through June 8, 2022, and may be modified, extended, or terminated by vote of School Meeting.

 The purpose of this policy is to reduce the risk of transmission of COVID at school, intending to balance individual freedom with community well-being; to balance the value of in-person attendance with the risk of a school closure; and to be responsive to the various viewpoints and risk assessments among members of the school community.

 In the OPTIONAL ZONE, masks are OPTIONAL.
 In the REQUIRED ZONE, masks are REQUIRED except that if a person is alone in a room, they may remove their mask.